sherry0429/SOAForPython/README.md

 this system is a small, pure and clear core, to make developer add new service simply, finally, developer only code some callback, fill template, and all services running on themselves way

+## project structure

++ developer develop many handler about every service
++ send param_template to start service and watcher
++ use handler to define service lifecycle's operation